GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 Badan Registrasi Wilayah Adat is located in Bogor, West Java, Indonesia.

 Badan Registrasi Wilayah Adat (BRWA) is a Bogor-based body formed in 2010 by AMAN, Jaringan Kerja Pemetaan Partisipatif (JKPP), Forest Watch Indonesia, KpSHK, and Sawit Watch to register, verify, and certify indigenous territories in Indonesia.
 Coordinated by Kasmita Widodo, as of 2024 it had registered around 1,633 customary territory maps covering 33.6 million hectares across 32 provinces and 180 regencies/cities.
-Badan Registrasi Wilayah Adat is classified as a advocacy & civil rights organization registered in Indonesia.
+Badan Registrasi Wilayah Adat is classified as an advocacy & civil rights organization registered in Indonesia.

 Badan Registrasi Wilayah Adat is a registered Indonesian nonprofit.
 General charitable donations in Indonesia are not automatically deductible from personal income tax - only specific categories qualify under Government Regulation PP 93/2010 (donations for national disaster relief, research and development, education, sports development, and social-infrastructure built through approved channels).
 Zakat, infak and sedekah paid to a nationally licensed Lembaga Amil Zakat (LAZ) or to BAZNAS are deductible from gross taxable income under Law 23/2011 - proof of payment (Bukti Setor Zakat) is required.
 International donors can give through PayPal, GlobalGiving, or direct bank transfer (Indonesian banks: BCA, Mandiri, BNI, BRI); domestic donors typically use bank transfer, Kitabisa, BenihBaik, or e-wallets (GoPay, OVO, DANA, ShopeePay).
 Consult an Indonesian tax adviser for guidance specific to your situation.